cssteam/GeoMagnetism-Swift/README.md

 pod 'GeoMagnetism'
 ```

-## Author
+## Authors

+CSS Computer-Systems-Support Ges.m.b.H., office@cssteam.at
 dasMulli, martin.andreas.ullrich@gmail.com

 ## License

-GeoMagnetism is available under the MIT license.
+GeoMagnetism is available under the Apache 2.0 license.
 See the LICENSE file for more info.